Pursuing Justice For The Injured And Disabled Since 1992

 Claim denial is surprisingly common – even for legitimate claims.
 Insurance companies may deny workers’ compensation claims for a variety of reasons.
 Fortunately, your lawyer can help you appeal their decision and prepare a strong claim on your behalf.

-Contact An Attorney With Proven Results For Your Case
+Contact A Jonesboro Workers’ Compensation Attorney With Proven Results For Your Case

 If you or a loved one has suffered a serious job injury, don’t wait to get the compensation you deserve.
 Call us locally at 770-400-0963 or toll-free at 770-968-3554 to schedule your free initial consultation today.
 You may also contact us online.
 We handle cases on a contingency basis, meaning there are no attorney’s fees unless we make a recovery for you.
 Se habla español.